 When getting hearing aids for the first time, it can be tempting to buy one hearing aid instead of two.
 However, studies have shown that hearing aid wearers hear up to three times better with a set of hearing aids.
 Here’s why:

 You’ll improve your ability to locate the source of sounds.

 You’lll have an easier time tolerating loud sounds.

 You’ll be more satisfied with your hearing experience.

 Most hearing aids of today offer special features to make your hearing experience even better.
 To select the right features for you, you’ll need to consider your personal preferences, lifestyle, and budget.

 In terms of personal preferences, the HCEQ Smart BTE Hearing Aid is for those who’d like to adjust their hearing aids from their smartphone.
 There’s also the HCR3 Rechargeable hearing aid for those who don’t want to fool around with batteries.

 Lifestyle can also influence your hearing aid choice.
-For instance, if your lifestyle frequently exposes you to higher levels of background noise, the Sonic Cheer 20 or HCX hearing aids may provide the power you need.
+For instance, if your lifestyle frequently exposes you to higher levels of background noise, the HCX hearing aid may provide the power you need.

 Finally, if you’re on a budget, and perhaps are often in more quiet situations with little background noise, the HC206 hearing aid may be sufficient.
 Plus, each HC206 is a mere $149 per aid!